CENTRAL

 Film Locations Guide

-Central LA offers a rich mix of iconic and diverse filming locations.
+Central L.A. offers a rich mix of iconic and diverse filming locations.
 From the skyscrapers and historic sites like the Bradbury Building and Los Angeles Theatre, to the modern Walt Disney Concert Hall, it’s a hub of cinematic backdrops.
 Gritty streets in Skid Row, vibrant Koreatown, and landmarks like Olvera Street and the Hollywood Walk of Fame capture the city’s authentic character, making it a favorite for filmmakers.”

 Little Tokyo